 The Parish Hall is across the A6 road from the church and comprises a large main hall which is licensed for use for up to 160 people.
 This room has access and facilities for those with disabilities, a stage, PC projector and drop-down projecting screen.
 Also downstairs, there is a sound proofed meeting room, a catering-standard kitchen and the Parish Office.
-Upstairs is a smaller hall with its own toilet and utility area.
+Upstairs is a smaller hall with its own toilet and utility area used as an art studio and teaching area.
 The hall is widely used both by Church and the local community.

 Besides Church affiliated groups (Guides, Brownies, Rainbows) the hall has other regular users including Yoga groups, Martial Arts groups, Slimming World and various fitness, health/wellbeing and recreational groups.
-The hall also attracts one-off hires such as birthday parties, wedding receptions, funeral teas etc. The hall has been designated as a Level 1
+The hall also attracts one-off hires such as birthday parties, wedding receptions, funeral teas etc. The hall has been designated as a Level 1 Emergency